Guidelines for Association Membership Onboarding Success

-Membership onboarding is a way of bringing a new member into the fold, through personal outreach.
+Association management firms explain membership onboarding as a way of bringing a new member into the fold, through personal outreach.
 It needs to be an extension of your marketing program and next step in the communication cycle.

 The first objective is to immediately communicate the member benefits.
 Think about this from a new member perspective.
 You paid for the membership.
 However, if you’re not getting information or communication immediately, you’ll ask yourself, “Why did I join?”
 The second is to stay in ongoing communication, throughout that first year of membership.

 There’s no one size fits all approach and the process can be daunting when it comes to membership onboarding.
 Each association needs to have a different approach, based on their goals, geography and membership offerings.